Skip to main content

 • Writing tools — spelling, grammar, translation, and tone (via the A icon in the toolbar)

-Drafting stories with AI
+Drafting stories with Storypark Assist

 Storypark Assist's drafting tool guides you through creating an editable first draft of a learning story.
 It asks simple, open-ended questions about a learning moment, and shapes your input into a structured draft that you can review, refine, and make your own.